• {{product.name}}

 Step 5: Long Runs and Mileage Building

 Long runs are a crucial aspect of marathon training.
 Gradually increase the distance of your long runs, aiming to cover the marathon distance at least once during training.
 Include at least two or three 18 to 20-mile runs to familiarize yourself with the physical and mental challenges of endurance running.
 Practice fueling strategies and experiment with different nutrition options during your long runs to find what works best for you.
-While on these longer runs make sure to test out nutrition options and what your body functions best on.

 Step 6: Practice Race-Specific Conditions